dotnet/docs/docs/core/prerequisites.md

 zone_pivot_groups: operating-systems-set-one
 ---

+# Prerequisites for .NET Core

 This article provides information on getting started with .NET Core. .NET Core can be installed on Windows, Linux, and macOS.
 You can code in your favorite text editor and produce cross-platform libraries and applications.

 .NET Core is made up of two components, the runtime and the SDK.
-The runtime is required if you deploy a .NET Core application that doesn't include a runtime.
-The SDK is required to build .NET Core applications.
+The **runtime** is required to run a .NET Core application that doesn't include the runtime.
+The **SDK** is required to build .NET Core applications.

-# Prerequisites for .NET Core

-This article shows the supported OS versions and required dependencies to develop and run .NET Core applications on Windows, Linux, and macOS.
 There are a variety of ways to develop .NET Core apps:

 ::: zone pivot="os-windows"